takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 #### Pickle files under "gbdata/" directory

-This directory contains a set of input data files which has the following format of the name:
+This directory contains a set of input data files which have the following format of the name:

 (TaskNumber)\_(RotationAngle)\_(FileName).pickle